Quantum phase shift and neutrino oscillations in a stationary, weak gravitational field: Application to the neutrino oscillations

-According to (\ref{15a}) and (\ref{16}), an explicit calculation of the phase difference $\triangle \Phi$ requires only to perform the integration of the Newtonian potential $U$ along the line defined by (\ref{t9a}).
-As an example, we may consider the gravitational field generated by an isolated, nearly spherically symmetric rotating body.
-For the sake of brevity, we neglect the multipole structure of the gravitational field, which means that the body is characterized by its mass $M$ and by an external radius $r_0$.
-We shall examine two cases.
+According to (\ref{16b}) and (\ref{17}), an explicit calculation of the oscillation terms $\Delta \Psi_{\!\scriptscriptstyle AB}$ or $\Delta \Phi_{\!\scriptscriptstyle AB}$ only requires an integration of the Newtonian potential $U$ along the line defined by (\ref{t9a}).
+As an example, we consider the gravitational field generated by an isolated, spherically symmetric body having a mass $M$ and a radius $r_0$.
+For the sake of simplicity, this body is assumed to be homogeneous.
+We shall only examine the case where the path of neutrinos is entirely outside the body and the case where the emission is located inside the body.
+We do not treat the case where the neutrinos are emitted outside the body but are going through the body.
+Indeed, the present formalism using the world function is not adapted to such a configuration, in which multiple-path propagations may occur.